Masterpieces by Ellington: Reception

-Jazz critic Gary Giddins called the album "One of the first genuinely innovative 12-inch LPs."
+Jazz critic Gary Giddins called the album "One of the first genuinely innovative 12-inch LPs".
 He noted that "Ellington eschewed the suite format in favor of continuous long-form works that reflected a liberation made possible by the LP.
-The vividly languorous 15-minute "Mood Indigo" (on Masterpieces) exemplifies Ellington's newfound freedom".
+The vividly languorous 15-minute 'Mood Indigo' (on Masterpieces) exemplifies Ellington's newfound freedom."

-Ellington biographer John Edward Hasse notes that "Mood Indigo" in this updated version "goes through several meters (one section is in waltz time), three keys, and effective contrasts in sonorities, densities, and timbres.
+Ellington biographer John Edward Hasse noted that "Mood Indigo" in this updated version "goes through several meters (one section is in waltz time), three keys, and effective contrasts in sonorities, densities, and timbres.
 What variety Ellington and Strayhorn could manage from the sixteen-piece orchestra and from a familiar short song!"
-He also notes that "The Tattooed Bride is considered by some critics as one of Ellington's most effective extended works."
+He also noted that The Tattooed Bride' is considered by some critics as one of Ellington's most effective extended works."

 The AllMusic review by Bruce Eder stated: "For the first time in his recording career, Ellington was able to forego the three-minutes-and-change restrictions in running time of the 78-rpm disc — he and the band rose to the occasion."

 Release history

-The original 1951 release under the "Columbia Masterworks" banner featured a red cover which was replaced by the more modern blue cover in 1956.
+The original 1951 release under the Columbia Masterworks banner featured a red cover which was replaced by the more modern blue cover in 1956.
 The album was re-released on CD in 2004 with additional bonus tracks recorded at later sessions.